Updated: March 2026

 14. Don’t Skip Sunset In Cades Cove –

 As the sun sets, the cove gets an otherworldly vibe to it.
-It’s truly lovely, and honestly, after the sunset drive, I can see why everyone suggests that Cades Cove is THE place to visit while in the Great Smoky Mountains National Park.
+It’s truly lovely, and honestly, after the sunset drive, I can see why everyone suggests that Cades Cove is THE place to visit while in Great Smoky Mountains National Park.

-That’s right, the Cherokee never lived in the cove and referred to it as the river otter place.
-It remains unclear why the Cherokee never settled here, but the first European settlers ended up here sometime in the early 1800s.
-Within the first 10 years of settlement, the population in Cades Cove swelled.
+According to the National Park Service, Cades Cove, while used as hunting grounds for the Cherokee, was never actually settled by them.
+That’s right — the Cherokee never lived in the cove and referred to it as “Tsiyahi,” the place of the river otter.
+It remains unclear why the Cherokee never settled here, but the first European settlers arrived sometime in the early 1800s.

 Living In The Cove

 In order to build their settlement, the people of Cades Cove had to clear the land to build their log homes, barns, smokehouses, and corncribs.
-Since corn was the number 1 crop of the cove, mills were necessary from the very beginning.
+Since corn was the number one crop of the cove, mills were necessary from the very beginning.

 Becoming A National Park